kinderhead/Amethyst/README.md

 ## CubeLib

-Have you ever strugled to multiply a score by a constant number?
+Have you ever struggled to multiply a score by a constant number?
 Have you ever wanted better control flow?
 With the recent addition of function macros in Minecraft, everything is possible.
 CubeLib is a system to achieve just that by dynamically generating commands based on function calls.
 It's optional and fully separate from the rest of the library under the `Datapack.Net.CubeLib` namespace.

 A quick example: